 It was on the doctor and the bathroom walls.
 It was splattered all over the shower cubicle, the toilet, the walls, the mirror, not to mention the carpet.
 Literally everything in the bathroom was now covered in poop!

 ‘”octor!
 Doctor!
 Are you all right?”
 Johnny’s mother asked.

 The doctor replied, “Well I never.
 I have been in this business for over 30 years and this is the first time I have ever actually seen a fart!”

 You’re laughing aren’t you..
 I know you are!!!

 Image used under a Collective Commons License from: https://pixabay.com/en/balloon-vector-drawing-joke-red-2480283/

-Growing up, we always went to my Grandmother’s house for the Christmas holidays, and on Christmas Day there was always a balloon in our Christmas Crackers, plus there were always balloons as decorations pinned up around the house.
+We always went to my Grandmother’s house for the Christmas holidays and on Christmas Day there was always a balloon in our Christmas Crackers, plus there were always balloons as decorations pinned up around the house.

-One of my favourite tricks, other than flicking baloons all around, was to rub a balloon on my sweater, creating static electricity, and then I would reach up and stick the balloon to the ceiling in the dining room.
-Quite often, I would have as many as a dozen balloons stuck up there, and as nobody could easily reach them, after we went back home again after the holidays, there they remained until they deflated to the extent that they dropped to the ground on their own.
+One of my favourite tricks, other than flicking baloons all around, was to rub a balloon on my sweater, creating static electricity and then I would reach up and stick the balloon to the ceiling in the dining room.
+Quite often, I would have as many as a dozen balloons stuck up there and as none of the adults could easily reach them, after we went back home again after the holidays, there they remained until they deflated to the extent that they dropped to the ground on their own.

-My grandmother would get on the telephone to my Mum, and complain about the black rings on the dining room ceiling, where the static electricity had attracted dust, and of course after the balloons had drifted down, that ring was left on the ceiling.
+My Grandmother would get on the telephone to my Mum and complain about the black rings on the dining room ceiling, where the static electricity had attracted dust and of course after the balloons had drifted down, that black ring was left on the ceiling.

-Fond memories of growing up and playing with balloons.
-Do you have any to relate?
+Fond memories of growing up and playing with balloons for me.
+Do you have any good ballon stories to relate?
 If so, please leave us a comment, there is a form at the bottom of the page.